phueb/WikiNeighbors/README.md

 ## Performance

-The following table shows the time it takes to compute neighbors for 1 word.
+The following table shows the time it takes to compute a similarity matrix.

 * number of words = 10K
 * number of documents = 10K